 EXISTING PREDICTION SCORES FOR HCC

 The CU-HCC score was first derived from a cohort of 1005 Chinese CHB patients from a prospective study on the surveillance of HCC in chronic HBV carriers from The Chinese University of Hong Kong (abbreviated as CU in the name of the score).
 It was validated in an independent cohort of 424 Chinese CHB patients.
 Both cohorts were from tertiary referral clinics.
 While all patients were treatment-naïve at baseline, 15.1% and 25.0% of patients from the training and validation cohort, respectively, received antiviral therapy during the long-term follow up to 10 years.
-The CU-HCC score is composed of 5 parameters: age, albumin, bilirubin, HBV DNA, and cirrhosis; it ranges from 0 to 44.5 (Table ).
+The CU-HCC score is composed of 5 parameters: age, albumin, bilirubin, HBV DNA, and cirrhosis; it ranges from 0 to 44.5 (Table 2).
 The investigators identified two cutoff values (5 and 20) which best discriminated HCC risk into three categories.
 The 5-year HCC-free survival rates were 98.3%, 90.5%, and 78.9% in the low-, medium-, and high-risk groups, respectively.
 By applying the lower cutoff value, this score has high negative predictive value of 97.8% to exclude future HCC development.